-Given the explainable evidence provided by \xp, it was straightforward for pathologists to recognize and modify AI results when there was a disagreement.
-Specifically, pathologists could oversee AI by clicking on the approve/decline/declare-uncertain buttons or modifying AI results directly on the criteria panel.
-If the overseen AI result were sufficient to conclude a grading decision (\eg seven mitoses in 10 HPFs, enough to make the case as grade II (>4), but still far from grade III (<<20)), they would stop examining and report the grading.
-However, if the overseen AI result appeared to be marginal (\eg 19 mitoses in 10 HPFs, which is only one mitosis away from upgrading the case to a grade III), pathologists would continue to search based on the AI findings and add their new insights to grade ---
+Given the explainable evidence provided by \xp, it was straightforward for participants to recognize and modify AI results when there was a disagreement.
+Specifically, participants could justify AI by clicking on the approve/decline/declare-uncertain buttons or modifying AI results directly on the criteria panel.
+If the justified AI results were sufficient to conclude a grading decision (\eg seven mitoses in 10 HPFs, enough to make the case as grade 2 (>4), but still far from grade 3 (<<20)), they would stop examining and report the grading.
+However, if the justified AI results appeared to be marginal (\eg 19 mitoses in 10 HPFs, which is only one mitosis away from upgrading the case to a grade 3), participants would continue to search based on the AI findings and add their new insights to grade ---